 A logical address space is a memory range for which the core has a separate way to encode an address into instructions.
 Most microcontrollers and DSPs support multiple address spaces.
-For example, the TSK51x/TSK52x has separate spaces for code, direct addressable data, indirect addressable data and external data.
+For example, separate spaces for code and data.
 Normally, the size of an address space is $2^N$ , with N the number of bits used to encode the addresses.